FangxuY/CSIT-DM-Project/README.md

  Total vaccination data in US can be accessed from https://ourworldindata.org/covid-vaccinations#source-information-country-by-country

- Data pre-processing, description, and goal 1 can be found in R code.
-Goal 2 can be found in python code.
+ Data pre-processing, description, goal 1 and goal 2 can be found in python code.

 Final Report
 1. Background  Lei